 Cons

-• Requires configuration to unlock full automation value
+• Needs setup to unlock full automation value

 Lever

-Lever combines ATS and CRM functionality to support both inbound and outbound hiring.
+Lever combines ATS and CRM functions to support both inbound and outbound hiring.
 Automation helps teams manage candidate engagement, follow-ups, and pipeline movement.

 Key Capabilities